 Kim is a recommended therapist with Carolina Conceptions for fertility patients.Request an Appointment

-Holly practices at our Raleigh and Holly Springs locations.Request an Appointment
+Britney practices at our Raleigh location.Request an Appointment

 Licensed in North Carolina as a Marriage and Family Therapist, I received my Master’s degree from East Carolina University.
 I have been providing assessments, treatment options, and counseling to clients since 2004.
 I enjoy working with couples, families, and individuals.
 My clinical experience includes; therapeutic homes for children, intensive in-home therapies, in-home outpatient, and private office setting.